 Recognize that “the issue” might not be the biggest issue.
 When talking about sensitive topics like homosexuality, it’s easy to let the conversation circle around that one key thing.
 But for Katie, the issue actually has little to do with if she is gay.
 There are so many other questions to address like “Who does Christ say you are?” and, “Where do you find fulfillment?” and, “What does it look like to honor your parents?”

 Speak the truth.
 It’s tricky to create a safe place and speak the truth.
 I think the best way to do this is to be consistent in your message and to make the most important thing the most important thing.
-Over and over, Maria and I keep reminding Katie that we love her, we’re rooting for her, and that, even when it’s difficult to do what is right, we want her to make choices that lead to healing and peace.
+Over and over, Maria and I keep reminding Katie that we love her, we’re rooting for her, Jesus loves her and wants the best for her, and that, even when it’s difficult to do what is right, we want her to make choices that lead to healing and peace and identity built on Jesus.

 Provide perspective.
 I think part of the role of a small group leader is to provide reminders of the past, perspective on the present, and vision for the future.
 Maria is so good at this.
 She’s known Katie for years, and she constantly nudges her back to times when her main priority was seeking God’s direction.

 In an hour, it’ll be time for me to head to small group.
 To be honest, part of me would love a night of easy conversation.
 But that isn’t what happens when you create a safe place for students.
 They come with all their stuff and dump it in the middle of the circle, and it’s our role as leaders to lean in, ask the right questions, and offer to walk through the messes together.
-If we do it right, they’ll keep coming back . . . and maybe even bring their girlfriends.
+If we do it right, they’ll keep coming back.